 Dysmorphophobia, also known as body dysmorphic disorder (BDD), is a psychiatric disorder characterised by fixation on an imaginary flaw in physical appearance.
 Although it is a psychiatric illness, most patients do not acknowledge this and seek help from cosmetic surgeons and dermatologists.
 In the dermatological setting the condition has been termed dermatological hypochondriasis.

 Patients with dysmorphophobia may become distressed about any part of their body but most frequently complain about their skin, hair, and nose.
 Many have a preoccupation with wrinkles, acne, marks and large pores.

 The cause of dysmorphophobia is unknown but a hereditary factor may be involved as the chance of dysmorphophobia is four times higher in first-degree relatives of people with the condition.
 It also appears to be related to obsessive–compulsive disorder (OCD) as it occurs frequently in people with OCD and their relatives.

 More recent studies into brain function have suggested people with dysmorphophobia may have abnormalities in the area of visual processing, emotional processing and visual information transfer.

-Dysmorphophobia affects males and females, although each gender tends to focus on different types of perceived defects.
+Dysmorphophobia affects males and females, although each sex tends to focus on different types of perceived defects.
 The condition usually starts to occur in adolescence, however the average age of those seeking dermatological care is around 33 years.
 It has been found that the incidence of dysmorphophobia is much higher among patients receiving dermatological care than in the general population.

 People suffering from dysmorphophobia often lack self-esteem, may be self-conscious around others, and seek medical reassurance about a particular physical feature that would not normally have been noticed until pointed out.